 The first 15 miles of the course are insanely hard.
 You will sweat and cough and climb and stumble.
-The first 16 miles are rugged and demanding.
-They require smart footwork and strong quads.
+They are rugged, demanding, and require smart footwork and strong quads.
 You ascend and descend constantly.

 It also became my favorite half.

-I felt strong right away.
-A major mental piece of these beastly races is owning them.
+A major mental piece of these beastly races is taking ownership of them.
 Two months prior, I DNF’d (did not finish) at the Hitchcock 100 for no good reason.
 I had and abundance of time and energy, but I lacked motivation.
-It didn’t feel liek my race (my friends I was racing with had both gotten injured and pulled out).
+It didn’t feel like my race (the friends I was racing with had both dropped halfway through).
 I didn’t want the finish badly enough to stick it out on my own.
-I won’t make that mistake again.

 After the mini loop, the mountain makes its grand introduction.